-Foreign nationals living in the United States cannot work unless they have received explicit permission under the terms of their visa or other status, or have separately applied for and received a work permit.
+Foreign nationals living in the United States cannot work unless they have received explicit permission under the terms of their visa or other status, or have separately qualified, applied for, and received a work permit.

-All green card holders automatically have permission to work.
+All green card holders (lawful permanent or conditional residents) automatically have permission to work in the United States.
 They simply need to show their green card to employers.

 Immigrants who go on to become U.S. citizens can, of course, work, and will be able to show their U.S. passport or naturalization certificate to employers.

-Foreign nationals who have obtained work-based visas, which have been sponsored by U.S. employers, are also eligible to work in the United States.
-For example, such visas might include an H-1B (for specialty workers), an L-1 visa (for intracompany transferees), an E-3 visa (only for Australians), or an E treaty trader or treaty investor visa (for employees of companies registered as treaty traders or treaty investors in the United States).
+Foreign nationals who have obtained work-based visas that have been sponsored by U.S. employers are also eligible to work in the United States.
+For example, such visas include an H-1B (for specialty workers), an L-1 visa (for intracompany transferees), an E-3 visa (only for Australians), and an E treaty trader or treaty investor visa (for employees of companies registered as treaty traders or treaty investors in the United States).

 If you have any questions about whether you are eligibility for a work permit, or you want help with the application process, consult an immigration attorney.